Privacy Policy

 5. Where we obtain your personal information

-6. How we use your personal information
+6. How we process your personal information as a controller

 7. Our lawful bases